 - Names and contact information for 3 references (no letters are accepted at this stage)

-To apply, complete an online application form, which will request the information noted above.
+To apply, complete our online application form, which will request the information noted above.
 You will also be asked to upload the following documents:

 - Cover letter stating your background and interest in the Fellows-in-Residence Program (suggested length 1-2 pages or 850 words)